 The second, incidentally, was contested by Scotland and England near Glasgow in 1972, almost 100 years to the day since the same two countries played the first official men’s international in 1872.

 Unsurprisingly, given that background, the French women travelling on the team bus to Hazebrouck in 1971 had no idea of the place in sporting history that awaited them.
-“The atmosphere on the bus was always great,” said Colette Guyard, now a post office worker in Marne, as she reminisced on that particular trip.
+“The atmosphere on the bus was always great,” said Colette Guyard.
 “I had just turned 18.
 We sang some rather cheeky songs, played cards and told each other stories.
 On the way back, we stopped at my parents’ farm for some food.
 It was one big party.”

 The game itself, which was played in freezing temperatures in front of a crowd of 1,500 fans, received precious little media coverage in Europe.
 Guyard mainly remembers France, who played in white, running out comfortable 4-0 winners thanks to a hat trick from Flacé-Macon’s Jocelyne Ratignier, with Marie-Claire Harant notching a fourth late on.

-“We weren’t the strongest and our small stature was often a handicap,” she recalls.
+“We weren’t the strongest and our small stature was often a handicap,” she recalled.
 “Fortunately, we were able to compensate for that with good technique.”

 A further surprise was sprung after the match when the team’s coach, Pierre Geoffroy, informed the players that the victory had assured them of a place in an unofficial World Cup being held later that year in Mexico – at which France would eventually take fifth place with a 3-2 win over England.

 “He hadn’t said anything to us before the match!”
 Guyard exclaimed.
 “The trip home on the bus was a bit more lively!
 We celebrated and had a little drink.
 We were all a little tipsy!”